plioi/plioi.github.io/_posts/2013-12-13-nailing-down-generics.md

 {% gist 7944867 %}

 Fixie calls test methods via reflection, using an object[] of inputs.
 In this case, the object[] has length 1, and the values come from the [Input] attributes.
-In order to successfully invoke the MethodInfo, Fixie must also call MethodInfo.MakeGenericMethod(&#8230;), passing in the right concrete Type, in order to get a handle on the specific, concrete version of the MethodInfo.
+In order to successfully invoke the MethodInfo, Fixie must also call MethodInfo.MakeGenericMethod(...), passing in the right concrete Type, in order to get a handle on the specific, concrete version of the MethodInfo.
 Finally, Fixie can invoke _that_ MethodInfo.

 Thanks to [Anders Forsgren](https://github.com/andersforsgren), Fixie can handle tests like this one.
 If the generic type parameter T can be nailed down to something unambiguously specific, it will be.
 If a generic test is declared with multiple generic type parameters like T1, T2, etc, it'll try to nail them all down.
 When there's any ambiguity for a T, though, Fixie has to assume `object` as the most specific type possible.